In Perpignan, the National Rally has also won over the middle class

 Nicolas Lebourg, University of Montpellier

-However, winning a duel requires creating a temporary alliance between citizens with divergent socioeconomic interests.
-The RN is normally strong among the working classes, but significantly weaker among other social groups: in the recent European elections, it won 40% of the vote among workers and 30% among households living on less than €1,200 per month (while La République en Marche won only 11%).
+However, winning this contest requires forging a temporary alliance among citizens with divergent socioeconomic interests.
+The RN is typically strong among the working class but significantly weaker in other social sectors: in the recent European elections, it received 40% of the vote from blue-collar workers and 30% from households living on less than 1,200 euros a month (while La République en Marche received only 11% in those same groups).

-The rallying of the wealthy classes
+The support of the affluent classes

 Nicolas Lebourg, Author provided